pyeve/eve/README.rst

   could navigate the API just by following the links.

 - **JSON and XML**.
-Eve responses are automatically rendered as JSON or XML depending on the requested `Accept` header.
+Eve responses are automatically rendered as JSON or XML depending on the requested ``Accept`` header.
 Inbound documents (for inserts and edits) are in JSON format.

-- **Last-Modified and ETag (conditional requests)**.Each resource representation provides information on the last time it was updated along with an hash value computed on the representation itself (`Last-Modified` and `ETag` response headers).
-These allow consumers to only retrieve new or modified data via the `If-Modified-Since` and `If-None-Match` request headers.
+- **Last-Modified and ETag (conditional requests)**.Each resource representation provides information on the last time it was updated along with an hash value computed on the representation itself (``Last-Modified`` and ``ETag`` response headers).
+These allow consumers to only retrieve new or modified data via the ``If-Modified-Since`` and ``If-None-Match`` request headers.

 - **Data integrity and concurrency control**.
-API responses include a `ETag` header, which allows for proper concurrency control.
-An `ETag` is an hash avlue representing the current state of the resource on the server.
-Consumers are not allowed to edit or delete a resource unless they provide an up-to-date `ETag` for the resource they are attempting to edit.
+API responses include a ``ETag`` header, which allows for proper concurrency control.
+An ``ETag`` is an hash value representing the current state of the resource on the server.
+Consumers are not allowed to edit or delete a resource unless they provide an up-to-date ``ETag`` for the resource they are attempting to edit.

 - **Multiple inserts**.
 Consumers can send a stream of multiple documents to be inserted for a given resource.
 The response will provide detailed state